AlexTereshenkov/geocpp/README.md

 bazel run @hedron_compile_commands//:refresh_all
 ```

-This lets the IDE to understand the source code of a Bazel project.
+This lets the IDE understand the source code of a Bazel project.

 ## Run clang tools